-The recovery of river otter populations in South Dakota, facilitated in part through protection under the state threatened species list, can be considered a conservation success story.
-Data collected and research conducted since the turn of the century indicate river otter have recolonized many areas of their likely former range in eastern South Dakota, with a healthy and growing population expected to continue to expand into any remaining suitable habitat across the state.
-In addition, population-level delisting criteria have been met, and with river otter being removed from the state threatened species list, management can shift from a protection focus to a sustainable-use focus.
-This will allow managers to create the opportunity for recreational trapping of river otter through a regulated harvest season while ensuring a thriving population into the future.
-River otter are often incidentally trapped by licensed trappers in pursuit of other species, particularly beaver.
-Allowing a limited level of harvest will allow better utilization of those river otter caught incidentally.
-Further, a river otter harvest season can be informed by continued monitoring of the population, and harvest closely monitored to ensure a stable or increasing population.
+The recovery of river otter populations in South Dakota, facilitated in part through protection as a state threatened species, is a conservation success story.
+Data collected and research conducted since the turn of the century indicate river otter have re-colonized many areas of their former range in eastern South Dakota, with a growing population expected to continue to expand into any remaining suitable habitat across the state.
+Delisting criteria developed as part of a species status review have been met and the species delisted.
+A conservative harvest is sustainable.
+This will allow managers to create the opportunity for recreational trapping of river otter through a regulated harvest season while ensuring a growing population into the future.
+River otter are incidentally trapped by licensed trappers in pursuit of other species, particularly beaver.
+Allowing a conservative and limited harvest during a short season will allow better utilization of those river otter otherwise caught incidentally.
+Further, a regulated river otter harvest season can be informed by continued monitoring of the population, and any harvest closely monitored to ensure a stable or increasing population.
 Data collected from harvested river otter will add valuable information toward a monitoring effort that would be difficult to obtain otherwise.